 City of San Francisco Cultural Centers

-The Bayview Opera House Ruth Williams Memorial Theatre is one of six city-owned cultural centers operated by nonprofit arts organizations providing cultural and arts programs; four currently have physical buildings.
+The Bayview Opera House Ruth Williams Memorial Theatre is one of seven city-owned cultural centers operated by nonprofit arts organizations providing cultural and arts programs; four currently have physical buildings.
 The centers are venues for performances, festivals, and gallery exhibits and offer free or low cost classes.
-They are funded, at least in part, by the San Francisco Arts Commission.
+They are funded in part by the San Francisco Arts Commission.

 The Bayview Opera House Board of Directors is a group of dedicated individuals who volunteer their time for the benefit of our organization, provide valuable vision for our programs and financial sustainability.
 They exercise financial oversight, help fundraise, make a meaningful annual donation to the organization and contribute their expertise.

 BVOH is accepting applications for new board members.
 Board members are expected to actively participate in board meetings, join committees and task forces as needed, volunteer for and attend Opera House events and programs, donate to the organization and participate in fundraising efforts.
 To apply, please send your resume to the board secretary along with a letter stating your interest in the Bayview Opera House.

-Theo Ellington, Member.
+Theo Ellington, Secretary.
 San Francisco Human Rights Commissioner, Formerly Director of Public Affairs for the Golden State Warriors.
 He holds a Bachelor of Arts in Political Science and a Master’s degree in Urban Affairs from the University of San Francisco.
 Theo has served on the Redevelopment Successor Agency Commission for the Office of Community Investment and Infrastructure, following his service on the Youth and Southeast Facilities Commission and the Youth Commission.